callum-hart/immutable-styles/docs/advancedConcepts/immutableMixins.md

 <mixins.button />
 ```

-> 💡Note: from here onwards all examples will follow the namespace pattern.
+From here onwards all examples will follow the namespace pattern.
 Alongside improving readability namespacing allows mixins to be named after JSX elements.
 Without a namespace mixins cannot have the same name as JSX elements (otherwise the compiler doesn't know whether an element or mixin is being used).

 Immutable mixins support the same [JSX attribute]() as immutable rulesets: